leo/args/README.md

 - **argv:** Should be the process' argv: `process.argv`, for example.
 - **options:** This parameter accepts an object containing several [configuration options](#configuration).

-### .raw
+### .sub

-This property exposes all arguments that have been parsed by [minimist](https://npmjs.com/minimist).
+This property exposes all sub arguments that have been parsed by [minimist](https://npmjs.com/minimist).
 This is useful when trying to get the value after the command, for example:

 ```bash
 serve ./directory